Names Don't Matter: Symbol-Invariant Transformer for Open-Vocabulary Learning: Introduction

 \section{Introduction}

 Recent advances show that Transformer-based architectures can successfully tackle tasks once thought to require explicit symbolic manipulation, such as theorem proving~\citep{Han2021ProofAC}, mathematical reasoning~\citep{Rabe2020MathematicalRV}, and temporal logic solving~\citep{deepltl}.
-These successes are often framed as instances of language modeling over symbolic structures, suggesting that sufficiently expressive sequence models can internalize nontrivial symbolic regularities.
-This perspective is further supported by theoretical results showing that Transformers can represent the computation of any finite-state automaton~\citep{liu2023transformers}.
-However, despite both strong empirical performance and growing theoretical understanding, current neural architectures still lack a principled treatment of \textit{open-vocabulary} reasoning, a core challenge in many symbolic domains.
+These successes in language modeling over symbolic structures are supported by theoretical results showing that Transformers can represent the computation of any finite-state automaton~\citep{liu2023transformers}.
+However, despite strong empirical performance and growing theoretical understanding, current neural architectures still lack a principled treatment of \textit{open-vocabulary} reasoning, a core challenge in many symbolic domains.

-A defining feature of symbolic systems is that many tokens are \textit{interchangeable}: they are syntactically distinct but semantically equivalent up to renaming.
-This phenomenon arises naturally in logic, programming languages, and mathematics, where symbols often act as placeholders rather than carriers of intrinsic meaning.
-In lambda calculus, for example, the expressions $\lambda x.x+1$ and $\lambda y.y+1$ are semantically identical, even though they differ lexically.
-Similarly, in logic, formulas that differ only by variable names or atomic propositions are considered equivalent.
-This notion, known as \textit{alpha-equivalence}, captures the idea that renaming interchangeable tokens should not affect meaning.
-Humans reason effortlessly under alpha-equivalence, but neural models trained on fixed vocabularies typically do not -- they tend to overfit to specific symbol identities and struggle to generalize when presented with unseen or renamed tokens.
+A defining feature of symbolic systems is that many tokens are \textit{interchangeable}: syntactically distinct yet semantically equivalent up to renaming.
+This arises naturally in logic, programming languages, and mathematics, where symbols act as placeholders rather than carriers of intrinsic meaning.
+In lambda calculus, for example, $\lambda x.x+1$ and $\lambda y.y+1$ are semantically identical; similarly, logic formulas differing only in variable names or atomic propositions are considered equivalent.
+This property, known as \textit{alpha-equivalence}, means renaming interchangeable tokens should not affect meaning, yet neural models trained on fixed vocabularies tend to overfit to specific symbol identities and struggle with renamed variables~\citep{orvalho2026largelanguagemodelsrobust,le2025namesdisappear,wang2024howdoes}.